The Cuckoo Clock: 19th century children's literature

 The second half of the 19th century is called the Golden age of children’s literature, because of the publication of so many notable stories that also appear in modern times.
 The fantasy novel for children was becoming very popular at this time.
 The Moral Didactic tale also continued with the popularity of the fantasy story.
 Often overlapping.

 The didactic tale

 The character of Griselda, has many interesting qualities.
 She is seen as a real child, who throws fits and is unhappy when she does not get her way.
 The Cuckoo, through these stories, teaches young Griselda how to control her feelings and urges.
 Learning the proper way to act is a major theme in many British children's books.
 Many books written in that age were meant for the betterment of the children reading them.

 Critical reception

-In the back of a copy of Mrs. Molesworth's The Tapestry Room there is a short review for The Cuckoo Clock:
+A review of The Cuckoo Clock from The Pall Mall Gazette can be found in some copies of Molesworth's The Tapestry Room: